Zethu Dlomo

 Zethu Dlomo-Mphahlele (born 31 March 1989), is a South African actress.
 She is best known for the role 'Madi' in the American television serial Black Sails.

 Personal life

 She was born on 31 March 1989 in Lenasia, Gauteng province, South Africa.
-She later raised in Mmesi Park, Dobsonville, Soweto.
+She was later raised in Mmesi Park, Dobsonville, Soweto.
 She first studied at The National School of the Arts.
 In 2010, she graduated with a Bachelor’s Degree Honours in Dramatic Art at University of the Witwatersrand.

 In September 2018, she married her longtime partner and fellow actor Lebogang Mphahlele.